 Designated as one of Japan’s Top 100 Rice Terraces, Shiroyone Senmaida glows beautifully with 21,000 solar LED lights that change color every 15-30 minutes to represent the seasons of Wajima.
 Its 1,000 rice paddies seemingly flow into the sea and flicker off the water’s surface when illuminated.

 18. Nagano Prefecture: Twin Illumination Forest of Light Pageant, Omachi

 Sitting 3,000 meters above sea level, the Alps Azumino Park is decorated with more than 70,000 lights in a fantastic winter display that covers the park’s Hotaka and Omachi area parks.
-The theme of its winter display changes yearly, but this year’s theme is “1000 Lights of the Alps.”
+The theme of its winter display changes yearly, but this year’s theme is “Cinderella’s Story”

 19. Niigata Prefecture: Echigo Hillside Winter Illumination, Nagaoka

 Experience the wonders of both snow and light at this two-week winter celebration in Niigata (a prefecture named GaijinPot’s No. 1 travel destination for 2018.)
 The highlight of this festive outdoor display is an illuminated Christmas tree standing six meters tall and made entirely of champagne glasses!

 20. Shizuoka Prefecture: Toki No Sumika Winter Illumination and Light of Versailles, Gotemba

 Be mesmerized as you walk through the 450-meter-long Tunnel of Light.
 However, its Light of Versailles laser and water fountain show takes center stage.
 During the magnificent 15-minute show, water from the fountain reaches as high as 70 meters, so be sure to bring an umbrella with you!

 21. Toyama Prefecture: Toyama Snowpiad White Illumination, Toyama